PalladioSimulator/Palladio-Addons-BySuite-ByCounter/Palladio.BySuite.ByCounter/readme.txt

-ByCounter: Lightweight Counting of Java Bytecode Instructions and Method Invocations Palladio.ByCounter: Pure Java version of ByCounter de.uka.ipd.sdq.ByCounter: Eclipse Plugin version of ByCounter
+ByCounter: Lightweight Counting of Java Bytecode Instructions and Method Invocations Palladio.BySuite.ByCounter: Pure Java version of ByCounter de.uka.ipd.sdq.ByCounter: Eclipse Plugin version of ByCounter
 ------------------------------------------------------------------------------
 IF YOU HAVE BEEN FORWARDED TO THIS PAGE (http://sdqweb.ipd.kit.edu/eclipse/ByCounter/readme.txt)